Weddings in Alumni Chapel

 It is also not advisable to use a ‘runner’ for the bride’s procession up the aisle, as it may cause tripping or falling, especially during the communion rite.
 If the couple is insistent on using a ‘runner’, it is strongly advised that it be a cloth one.

 Alumni Chapel is configured in this way: the main (middle) section is comprised of 24 pews (12 each side), and each pew holds 8 people.
 On the left and right sides, there are 12 pews (6 each side), which hold 9 people per row.
-The middle aisle in the chapel is 43 ½ feet long, and the seating capacity for the chapel is 335 people.
+The middle aisle in the chapel is 43 ½ feet long.

 Couples should be sure the photographer they hire is familiar with the format of Catholic wedding liturgies, both the Nuptial Mass and the wedding ceremony.
 Photographers are not permitted in the sanctuary at any time during the wedding, nor should their presence block or obstruct or interfere with the celebrant or any member of the wedding party.
 The photographer may also use the choir loft for picture taking, and should inform the sacristan before the ceremony.